by Keith Winstein and Hari Balakrishnan

 Remy was presented at the ACM SIGCOMM 2013 annual conference in Hong Kong on August 14, 2013.

 This is the authors' version of the work.
-The definitive version will be published in the proceedings of ACM SIGCOMM 2013.
+The definitive version was published in the proceedings of ACM SIGCOMM 2013.

 What is congestion control?